uwuclxdy/uwuweb/docs/project-functions.md

 Justifications API Endpoint - Handles CRUD operations for absence justifications via AJAX requests.
 Returns JSON responses for client-side processing.
 Access control based on user role: students can submit, teachers can approve.

-### Student Justification Functions:
+### Core API Functions:

-- `submitJustification(): void` - Creates student justification with optional file attachment.
+- `submitJustification(): void` - Processes student-submitted justification with text and optional file upload.
-- `studentOwnsJustification(int $attId): bool` - Verifies student owns justification via enrollment.

-### Teacher Approval Functions:
+  Validates student ownership and absence status before recording justification.

-- `approveJustification(): void` - Processes teacher approval/rejection of justification with reason.
+- `handleApproveJustification(): void` - Processes teacher approval/rejection of justification with optional rejection reason.
+Performs role and access verification before updating status.
-- `teacherHasAccessToJustification(int $attId): bool` - Verifies teacher access to justification via class assignment.

-### Justification Access Functions:

-- `getJustifications(): void` - Returns role-filtered justifications.
+- `getJustifications(): void` - Returns role-filtered justifications with formatted dates and status labels.
+Results are tailored based on user role (all for admin, class-specific for teachers, own for students, children's for parents).
-- `getJustificationDetails(): void` - Returns comprehensive justification data.
+- `getJustificationDetails(): void` - Retrieves detailed justification information by ID.
+Implements role-based access control and formats dates and status labels for display.

+### Access Control Functions:

-- `parentHasAccessToJustification(int $attId): bool` - Verifies parent access to justification via student relationship.
+- `teacherHasAccessToJustification(int $attId): bool` - Verifies if current teacher has permission to access a specific justification based on class-subject assignment.
+Returns true if authorized.

-### Helper Functions:

-- `handleJustificationFileUpload(int $attId): bool` - Validates, secures and stores justification file attachment.
+- `studentOwnsJustification(int $attId): bool` - Verifies if current student is the owner of a specific attendance record/justification.
+Returns true if student owns the record.

+The API endpoint performs comprehensive role checks and ensures users can only access and modify justifications appropriate for their role.
+All functions enforce proper validation, sanitization, and error handling with meaningful JSON responses.

 ## /api/attendance.php